flairNLP/fundus/docs/how_to_contribute.md

 [Google News](https://support.google.com/news/publisher-center/answer/9607107?hl=en&ref_topic=9606468) sitemap
 `https://www.latimes.com/news-sitemap.xml` and a sitemap for the entire LA Times website `https://www.latimes.com/sitemap.xml`.
-The idea of the news sitemap is to give an overview over recent articles while the other one spans the entire website.
-To get your news source running you have to specify either `sitemaps` (spanning the entire website), a `news_map` (referring to a Google News map) or `rss_feeds` covering recently published articles.
+The idea of the news sitemap is to give an overview of recent articles while the other one spans the entire website.
+To get your news source running, specify either `sitemaps` (spanning the entire website), a `news_map` (referring to a Google News map) or `rss_feeds` covering recently published articles.